pendo-io/pendo-mobile-sdk/android/pnddocs/flutter-android.md

     }
     ```

-    > Pendo SDK uses routerDelegate listener to track route change analytics, make sure your route is included in the GoRouter routes.
+    > Pendo SDK uses routerDelegate listener to track route change analytics, make sure your route is included in the AutoRoute routes.

 4. Add a click listener<br>
 Wrap the main widget with a PendoActionListener in the root of the project: